hoprnet/hoprnet/NETWORK_REGISTRY.md

 4. Run command

 ```
-make register-node-when-dummy-proxy endpoint=<hoprd_endpoint> account=<staking_account> environment=paleochora network=xdai
+make register-node-when-dummy-proxy endpoint=<hoprd_endpoint> account=<staking_account> environment=monte_rosa network=xdai
 ```

 e.g.

 ```
-make register-node-when-dummy-proxy endpoint="localhost:3001" api_token="^MYtoken4testing^" account=0x35A3e15A2E2C297686A4fac5999647312fdDfa3f environment=paleochora network=xdai
+make register-node-when-dummy-proxy endpoint="localhost:3001" api_token="^MYtoken4testing^" account=0x35A3e15A2E2C297686A4fac5999647312fdDfa3f environment=monte_rosa network=xdai
 ```

 ### Production

-For nodes running in the upcoming "monte rosa" environment, only wallets with one "Network_registry" HoprBoost NFT (be `developer` or `community` rank) staked in the staking program are eligible to spin up HOPR nodes.
+For nodes running in the upcoming "monte_rosa" environment, only wallets with one "Network_registry" HoprBoost NFT (be `developer` or `community` rank) staked in the staking program are eligible to spin up HOPR nodes.

-""
 To register one (`community` rank) or many (`developer` rank) eligible node in the NR, please follow:

 #### Procedure